JLMSC/dotfiles-waybar/README.md

 ![Example](assets/example.png)

 ### TO-DO
+- [ ] Add a menu to custom-clipboard using rofi and cliphist.
-- [ ] Use rofi to add clipboard history icon in the right module.
+- [ ] Add a menu to custom-notification using swaynotificationcenter.
-- [ ] Use rofi to add a menu to power module.
+- [ ] Add a menu to custom-power using rofi (shutdown, restart and logout).
+- [ ] Remove background from tray icons, make spacing lesser. (it looks better)
 - [ ] Use rofi to add a menu to bluetooth module.
 - [ ] Use rofi to add a menu to pulseaudio module.